Pupil Premium Strategy Statement – Brookfield Community School

 Attainment

-• bespoke action plans for disadvantaged students following mock exam results in year 11.
+• Continue bespoke action plans for disadvantaged students following mock exam results in year 11.

-• tailor the option choices for disadvantaged students, especially the impact/workload of students studying several vocational courses in place of more traditional GCSE courses
+• Continue to tailor the option choices for disadvantaged students, especially the impact/workload of students studying several vocational courses in place of more traditional GCSE courses

 Social and Emotional Well-being